Annie-B Parson: Alan Smithee Directed This Play: a Triple Feature (2014)

 Alan Smithee Directed This Play: a Triple Feature was co-commissioned by Les Subsistances (Lyon) and Brooklyn Academy of Music.
 It premiered at Les Subsistances in France in March, 2014 and then played at Jacobs Pillow, Les Subsistances, Tanz im August Berlin and Brooklyn Academy of Music.

 The piece was an adaptation/ mashup of the films Terms of Endearment, Le Cercle Rouge, and Doctor Zhivago.
 It began when Les Subsistances suggested Annie-B Parson and Paul Lazar work with a short excerpt from the 1970 Franco-Italian crime film, Le Cercle Rouge.
 Wanting to work with other iconic films from other time periods and countries, they added Doctor Zhivago and Terms of Endearment.
 In classic Big Dance form, the piece wove together disparate performance styles, and included seven performers speaking text, dancing, and precisely performing the movements of actors from the films, which were, in turn, being projected on a large wall of blinds behind them.
 A moment of theatrical staging might be accompanied by an entire score of choreography, a dance might be underscored by fully staged theater.
 Parson says she is most interested in “simultaneous systems putting pressure on each other, and seeing what happens.
 That's the magic point.”

 The name in the title, Alan Smithee, is the pseudonym used by the Directors Guild of America until 2000, when a director became so dissatisfied with a film that they could satisfactorily prove to the guild they had not been able to exercise creative control and therefore refused to take credit for the final product.
 He was then credited as Alan Smithee.

 Short Form (2015)

 Short form had its New York premiere at the Kitchen in January 2015, and was in part a celebration of the company's 25th anniversary.
 The show included five short works that focused on dance.
 The intermission was an onstage birthday party complete with games, food, and Lazar as M.C.
 The show was “Inspired by disciplines of the concise—novellas, folk tales, diary entries, pencil drawings, thumbnail sketches and the single page of a notebook,” and featured five works, that “embrace the brief, granular, close range, anecdotal and microscopic.
 Downsizing is prized.”
 The piece had its world premiere at the Solange MacArthur Theater in the American Dance Institute in Rockville, MD in 2015.
-Its New York premiere was at the Kitchen in New York, NY, and it toured to the Fusebox Festival in Austin, Texas.
+Its New York premiere was at the Kitchen in New York, New York, and it toured to the Fusebox Festival in Austin, Texas.